Heckler & Koch HK21

-The HK21 is a German 7.62 mm general-purpose machine gun, developed in 1961 by small arms manufacturer Heckler & Koch and based on the G3 battle rifle.
-The weapon is in use with the armed forces of several Asian, African and Latin American countries.
+The Heckler & Koch HK21 is a German 7.62×51mm NATO general-purpose machine gun, developed in 1961 by small arms manufacturer Heckler & Koch and based on the HK G3 battle rifle.
+The machine gun is in use with the armed forces of several Asian, African and Latin American countries.
 It was also license-manufactured by Fábrica de Braço de Prata in Portugal as the m/968 and in Mexico by SEDENA as the MG21.
 In the German military (Bundeswehr) and the federal police (Bundespolizei) it is designated "G8".